dans le corps des pages :

-The Satellite lamp collection features a perforated and folded sheet metal shade in the shape of an oval, where the material contrasts with the organic floral inspiration.
-Initially available as a pendant, it is now available as a large sculptural wall/ceiling lamp.
+The Satellite lamp collection features a perforated and folded sheet metal shade in the shape of an oval, where the material contrasts elegantly with the organic floral inspiration.
+Initially available as a suspension lamp, it is now available as a large sculptural wall lamp.

-He studied at the School of Fine Arts in Budapest.
-He then visited Italy then the United States and decided to settle in France.
+He studied at the Budapest School of Fine Arts.
+He then visited Italy and the United States and decided to settle in France.
 He began his career as a window dresser at Galeries Lafayette.

-In 1933, he began designing furniture with the use of rattan and metal.
-However, as the war was raging he decided to enroll and was later taken prisoner.
-After the Liberation, he devoted himself to creating objects in transparent metal and opened his own studio in Paris and Casablanca.
+In 1933, he began designing furniture, notably using rattan and metal.
+However, in the context of the war, he decided to enlist but was taken prisoner.
+After the Liberation, he devoted himself to the creation of transparent metal objects and opened his own workshop in Paris and then in Casablanca.

-He showed his work in 1952 at the Salon des Artistes Décorateurs.
-He rapidly became a global success.
-He particularly influenced the world of design with his avant-garde approach to forms and materials.
+He exhibited his work in 1952 at the Salon des Artistes Décorateurs et d'Automne.
+He quickly became a worldwide success.
+He particularly influenced the world of design with his avant-garde approach to shapes and materials.